 What Fertilizer Does For Your Lawn

-Nitrogen is the nutrient your grass needs the most of, and it is the one that is most likely to be depleted.
-Your plants use nitrogen for almost all of its internal processing, including building proteins and creating the chlorophyll necessary for photosynthesis.
+Nitrogen is the nutrient your grass needs the most, and it is the one that is most likely to be depleted.
+Your plants use nitrogen for almost all of their internal processing, including building proteins and creating the chlorophyll necessary for photosynthesis.
 Untreated soil rarely provides as much nitrogen as your grass needs to thrive.
 Over time, nitrogen is used up and lost through leaching, so adding fertilizer with nitrogen can help maintain the nitrogen levels your turf needs.

 There are many other minerals and nutrients your grass needs and uses, but most are only required in tiny amounts that rarely need to be supplemented with fertilizer.

 With a little bit of knowledge about the nutrients your grass uses, it is easier to understand the types of fertilizer you will find at your local garden store.
 Almost all fertilizer packaging includes a series of three numbers, like 20-4-8.
 The numbers indicate the percentages of nitrogen, phosphorus, and potassium in the fertilizer, in that order.
 So a bag of fertilizer marked 20-4-8 is 20% nitrogen, 4% phosphorus, and 8% potassium.
 The other 68% is an inert material that helps spread the nutrients.

 The most important nutrient to add to your lawn is nitrogen.
 In almost every case, nitrogen will be the most abundant nutrient in general-use fertilizers.
 However, how much nitrogen you need will depend on the specifics of your lawn and its soil.

 One way to determine how much nitrogen and other nutrients your lawn needs is to test the soil.
 Many garden stores sell test kits with instructions.
 Another option is to take soil to your local agricultural extension, where they can send it out for testing and provide you with results that often include recommendations for fertilizing.